katcipis/sophia/notes/xp-explained.md

 the capacity to solve problems on a end to end fashion (even business people must be part of the team).

+## Organizational Change

+Changing an organization is very hard.
+I didnt get too much good advice on this part as I thought it would be :-).
+But the little advice it gives makes perfectly sense.

+* If you have a sponsor, be accountable to him
+* Start with yourself, its the only thing you have control of
+* Lead by example, you cant expect from others stuff that you don't do, this is disrespectful
+* If only your team is changing, keep communication as other teams are used too
+* Don't push/enforce change to others people, it is not possible.
+Encouraging through example is possible

+## Production models

+On the book Kent compares Taylorism with the Toyota production model.
+On taylorism you have:

+* Engineers/smart people that decides how things are going to be done and how much time it will take
+* Workers just follow orders (and are responsible for nothing, even quality)
+* Quality department assumes the workers are lazy/stupid and "guarantees" quality on the end of the pipeline
+* For engineers, quality is another separate department, as sales and marketing

+This is the more traditional model, that has been also employed to develop software (since it was what the industry was more used to).
+Of course even for cars factories this is not the best model available, enters Toyota:

+* Everyone on the production line is responsible for quality, you spot a problem you stop the pipeline
+* You stop the pipeline for defects even if the defect is not on your work
+* Finding defects is seen as a good thing, and rewarded, you dont have to be afraid of it
+* Find the root cause of defects, it is the responsibility of the entire production pipeline
+* The whole organization is a quality organization
+* Going fast is not giving quality up
+* Going fast is not straining
+* Going fast is removing **WASTE**

+If for producing cars this is better, for software it is even more critical since it is a very creative process.
+Removing waste and continuous improvement are the mantra of the Toyota model.
+Some examples of waste on the software industry:

+* Big architectures to feed people egos
+* Useless documentations
+* Useless requirements

+Basically anything that does not help you deliver something for your client.
+On the toyota model there is no pile of parts stocked, it is always lean.
+In software you should not stock up requirements or documentation for stuff that you are not even sure if it is going to the client.
+Take 1 requirement, implement it, deliver it, get feedback and then repeat.

+## Practices

+A list of very simple practices, aligned with the principles/values mentioned before.

+* Whole team
+* Sit together (team)
+* Informative workspace (Kanban, for example)
+* Energized work (dont strain working too much hours)
+* Pair programming (or code reviews)
+* Use stories instead of detailed requirements
+* Estimate as a way to help business decisions, using time
+* Ten minute build
+* Continuous Integration
+* Test first programming (TDD)
+* Incremental design

 ## Some more ideas

 * Make smaller contracts with clients, both will benefit from it